Done right, PPC is one of the best ways to put the right traffic on the right landing page.

 Using In-Market Audiences is fairly easy, so it’s worth trying out.

 Last year, Google released a new advertising option called Gmail Sponsored Promotions (GSPs).

 GSPs allow you to advertise to users in Gmail based on the content of their emails, making them yet another great way to target people with a high interest in your offering:

 In other words, if I send my wife an email about the new car I’m considering buying, you can use that information to put an ad in my inbox about your car buying options.

-Given how new this option is in AdWords, there’s a good chance that your competition hasn’t started using GSPs, so it’s an awesome opportunity to get cheap clicks.
+Given how new this option is in Google Ads, there’s a good chance that your competition hasn’t started using GSPs, so it’s an awesome opportunity to get cheap clicks.
 Even if your competitors are using this strategy, at least you will be, too — not missing any potential clicks.

 Regardless of your specific PPC strategy, you need to constantly track and evaluate campaign performance.